PraveenKumar-Rajendran/CarND-LaneLines-P1/README.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to considering the curvy roads and making the pipeline robust so that it performs fairly in straight as well as curvy roads.
+A possible improvement would be considering the curvy roads and making the pipeline robust so that it performs fairly in straight as well as curvy roads.

-Another potential improvement could be to adjusting region of interest according to the current position the vehicle is in by making use of HD Maps and Sensor fusion algorithms.
+Another potential improvement could be adjusting region of interest according to the current position the vehicle is in by making use of HD Maps and Sensor fusion algorithms.